 Significant litigation occurs between parents as to the issue of what are reasonable expenses of the children, and the issue is so case specific that it is difficult to address within a blog post such as this.
 However, any expenses must be just, equitable, reasonable, and appropriate under the circumstances.
 It is best to work closely with a qualified attorney to prepare for the issue of what is a reasonable expense under the circumstances of the case.

 The family law attorneys of The Smith Firm are versed in this topic and prepared to assist you in navigating child support issues relating to high-net-worth cases.
-If you would like to discuss your specific matter, you may contact us at (405) 843-1000 or schedule a call with one of our attorneys here.
+If you would like to discuss your specific matter, contact us today.